ToothedTomb/TheColorGameForHaikuOS/README.md

 # Version
-The current version is in Beta state, meaning still getting updates.
+This version is now stable after doing tests.
 # How to compile?
 g++ -o TheColorGameForHaikuOS main.cpp -lbe